ABOUT

 Cooking Stove Carbon Offsets

 Back in the glory days of carbon offset hype cycle 1.0 (c.
 2005-2010), this pilot project financed fuel efficient cookstoves for schools and sold offsets created through fuel savings.
 The learning was that fuel savings resulted in cost savings, and those savings were spent on other things, which also had a carbon footprint.
 Also, just because the schools weren't buying fuel wood, it didn't mean that the wood went unused.
 So this project folded, a victim of shifting demand and supply curves.
-Key lesson: Economic Reality: 1, Good Intentions: 0.
-I also stayed well clear of the more recent carbon offset hype cycle 2.0 (c.
-2020 - present), so that was good.
+The immediate lesson was: Economic Reality: 1, Good Intentions: 0.
+The longer term lesson was that there might be specific circumstances in which people and companies are willing to invest in nature - and we now know a bit more about what those circumstances are.

 05